baw-de/HydBCsForOF/README.md

 mpirun -np 16 interFoam -parallel
 ```

 This will change into the computation folder, copy and initialize the variable field files, decompose the case into 16 subdomains and run the testcase on 16 CPU cores in parallel.
-The results can already be checked while the job is running by loading 'results.foam' into Paraview (remember to switch from "Reconstructed Case" to "Decomposed Case" if you are running in parallel.
-And vice versa for serial runs.)
+The results can already be checked while the job is running by loading 'results.foam' into Paraview (remember to switch from "Reconstructed Case" to "Decomposed Case" as you are running in parallel!)

 ## Transfer to your own example